jhb1607/EllipsoidalCalculusForUncertainty/README.md

-# Possibilistic Uncertainty Representation with Hyperellipsoids
+# Possibilistic Uncertainty Modeling with Hyperellipsoids

 This project explores possibility theory for describing imprecise probabilities and quantifying uncertainty in engineering, especially where safety and decision-making under incomplete information are critical.